 General Dental services consist of the below item ranges:

 There is a 12 month waiting period for major dental services.

 800-899: Orthodontic services

 Typically, major dental consists of things like:

-Endodontic services – typically procedures such as root canal
+Endodontic services – typically procedures such as root canal and wisdom teeth removal

 Major restorative fillings – veneers and similar